 • Will I work independently or as part of a team?

 • When can I expect to hear from you regarding this position?

-It is essential to ask the last question, employers want to hire individuals genuinely interested in the position, and asking this question demonstrates your interest.
+It is essential to ask the last question.
+Employers want to hire individuals genuinely interested in the position, and asking this question demonstrates your interest.

-Exercise discretion when asking questions, for example, when being interviewed by a large company with a high profile, one would not ask the question:
+Exercise discretion when asking questions.
+For example, when being interviewed by a large company with a high profile, one would not ask the question:

 Find the answer to this question in the company’s annual report or articles in magazines/newspapers.
-Small and medium-sized companies do not always produce publicly available annual reports, and it may be difficult to access information on the company and its role in the industry.
+Small and medium-sized companies do not always produce publicly available annual reports, and it may be challenging to access information on the company and its role in the industry.
 This question is suitable if you have exercised all other methods to discover the answer.

-I have helped numerous clients with career planning, interview coaching, and company research—remember your first impression is vital.
+I have helped numerous clients with career planning, interview coaching, and company research—remember, your first impression is vital.